pingcap/style-guide/docs/rust/performance.md

 * Don't write sloppy code:
   - Avoid *unnecessary* allocation and copying.
   - Use iterators.
-  - Don't use `Arc` where `Rc` would work; don't use a `Mutex` where a `RefCell` would work.
+  - Don't use `Arc` or `Mutex` for single-threaded code (use `Rc` or `RefCell` instead).
   - Avoid global, mutable state.
   - Prefer to use `push` and `push_str` to build strings rather than the `format` macro.
   - Don't worry about empty Vecs/Strings - they don't allocate and are very cheap.
+  - Consider the computational complexity of algorithms, but bear in mind the expected size of input.
 * Don't hide potentially expensive code
   - code that may do IO, block, or sleep should be clearly named and documented.
   - allocation should be either expected from the purpose of a function or be documented (e.g., conversion functions should not allocate).

-* Consider the computational complexity of algorithms, but bear in mind the expected size of input.
-* Consider the concurrency of code.
+The concurrency of your code is likely to have a large impact on its performance.
+Consider if and how code can be concurrent at the design phase.
+Design to avoid locking or other forms of synchronisation if code is performance-sensitive.

 ## Rationale